This page contains documentation for USDA's National Household Food Acquisition and Purchase Survey (FoodAPS), including the following information:

 After a household was recruited into the study and had signed the required confidentiality pledge and consent forms, the field interviewer trained the primary respondent in the use of the food reporting tools (see Initial visit script).
-A video program was also used to train the respondents (contact John A. Kirlin for a copy of the training video).
+A video program was also used to train the respondents.

 A typical data collection week for the household included the following: